Ermiopia2034/Teacherly-AI/FRONTEND_GUIDELINES.md

 -   [`src/app/layout.tsx`](./src/app/layout.tsx): Root layout, likely includes the `AuthProvider`.
 -   [`src/app/auth/page.tsx`](./src/app/auth/page.tsx): Login/Signup UI.
 -   [`src/app/dashboard/layout.tsx`](./src/app/dashboard/layout.tsx): Layout for authenticated routes, potentially includes auth checks.
+-   [`src/app/dashboard/page.tsx`](./src/app/dashboard/page.tsx): Example page demonstrating usage of new reusable dashboard components.
+-   [`src/components/ui/`](./src/components/ui/): Directory for atomic, reusable UI components.
+-   [`src/components/features/`](./src/components/features/): Directory for feature-specific components.

-## Development Guidelines
+## Development Guidelines (General)

 -   **API Interaction:** Use the `apiClient` from [`src/lib/auth.ts`](./src/lib/auth.ts) for all backend communication.
 Define new API functions within `src/lib/` (e.g., `src/lib/content.ts` for content-related endpoints).
 -   **Authentication State:** Rely on `AuthContext` for accessing the current user's data and performing login/logout actions.
+-   **Component Creation:** Follow the `ui/` and `features/` structure outlined above.
+Always use CSS Modules for styling.
 -   **Environment:** Ensure `NEXT_PUBLIC_API_URL` is configured in `.env.local` (and other environment files as needed) pointing to the correct backend URL.
 Remember to add `.env*.local` to `.gitignore`.
 -   **Error Handling:** Implement user-friendly error handling for API request failures (e.g., displaying messages from backend responses or generic error alerts).
 The `AuthContext` is a good place to centralize some of this for auth actions.
 -   **Dependencies:** Add new frontend dependencies using `npm install` or `yarn add`.
 Keep dependencies up-to-date where feasible.

-Adhering to these patterns will help maintain consistency and ensure that authentication and backend communication work reliably as new features are added.
+Adhering to these patterns will help maintain consistency and ensure that authentication, backend communication, and component architecture work reliably as new features are added.